bingomanatee/snaps/README.md

 the pending updates

 2. the Snap's Space's `update()` method is called and all its Snaps are updated en masse.

+Thus, snaps is an "eventual consistency" model in which transactions are cached at the snap level and locked in in parallel.

 ## Observers